niklasklasen/niklasklasen.github.io/_drafts/2023-10-10-server-2012-end-of-support.md

 Once all this is filled out, click the create button to create your license.

+# IMG ESU LICENSE CREATE

 Next you will need to associate your Arc-enabled servers with the created ESU license.
 This is done at the **Eligible Resources** blade shown in the *Prerequisites* section.

 ## Get updates through Azure Update Manager
 Once your Arc-enabled servers are set to receive security updates through an ESU license you can automate the patching with Azure Update Manager.
+If you already have a good patch process set up using Azure Update Manager you can onboard your Arc-enabled Windows Server 2012 and 2012 R2 servers to the Maintenance Configuration that covers Security updates.

+If you are setting up Azure Update Manager just to automate security updates for ESU enabled servers, I would recommend creating a Maintenance Configuration that installs Security and Critical updates and configure it to have a +1 day offset to the second Tuesday every month.
+Second Tuesday is as most of you know known as **Patch Tuesday** in the Microsoft world, and the +1 day offset is to factor in any potential time zone variations.
+We don't want to risk missing the newly released security patches and fall one month behind on them.

+> **_Header image prompt:_** After the